Introduction

 One language, every target

-Fa is a universal programming language designed to replace the divide between fast, safe systems code and productive application development.
+Fa is a universal programming language designed to replace the divide between fast, safe and productive development.

 It brings the ergonomics of TypeScript together with the performance and reliability of Rust.